amjadkfp/wazuh-snort-soc-lab/README.md

 ## 📚 Project Phases

-Each phase builds directly on the last — same lab, same agent, same Manager — progressively layering detection, response, integrity monitoring, and custom engineering on top of one shared SOC pipeline.
+Each phase builds directly on the last — same lab, same agent, same Manager — progressively layering detection, response, integrity monitoring, custom engineering, and formal tuning on top of one shared SOC pipeline.

 <table>
 <tr>